“Depression, even the most severe cases, can be treated.

 • In 2017, around 17.3 million adults age 18 or older in the U.S. had experienced at least one major depressive episode in the last year (6.7% of adults in the U.S.)”.10

-In England in Depression, the (United Kingdom) Mental Health Foundation note:
+In England according to 2014 statistics quoted by the (United Kingdom) Mental Health Foundation in Depression:

 “In England, 3 in every 100 people will experience depression in any given week.
 Even more – 8 in every 100 – will experience mixed depression and anxiety”.11

-Is there an association between anxiety and depression?
+Is there an association between depression and anxiety?

-In What Are Anxiety and Depression: What Is Depression?
-Depression and Anxiety Disorders: Not the Same the ADAA explain:
+In What Is Depression?
+Depression and Anxiety: What’s the Difference? the ADAA explain:

 Menopause